Chris Philo

-Christopher Philo (born 1960) is Professor of Geography at the Department of Geographical and Earth Sciences, the University of Glasgow.
+Christopher Philo (born 1960) is Professor of Geography at the Department of Geographical and Earth Sciences in the University of Glasgow.

 Philo graduated from the Sidney Sussex College of Cambridge University and became a Research Fellow there.
-In 1989 he joined the Department of Geography at the University of Wales, Lampeter, holding that post for six years, until 1995.
-He then joined the University of Glasgow as a Professor, becoming head of the department in 2002.
-In 2006 Chris was replaced as Head of Department by Professor Trevor Hoey and was enlisted on the Geography and Environmental Studies RAE Sub-Panel.
+In 1989 he joined the former Department of Geography at the now closed University of Wales, Lampeter, in which he held that post for six years, until 1995.
+Philo then joined the University of Glasgow as a Professor, becoming head of the department in 2002.
+In 2006 he was replaced as Head of Department by Professor Trevor Hoey and was enlisted on the Geography and Environmental Studies RAE Sub-Panel.

-His interests have been in the historical geographies of 'madness' and mental health and mental health care provision.
+Philo's interests have been in the historical geographies of madness and mental health, and the provision of mental health care.